qaecology/blogdown-website/content/project/Threatened_Species/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Threatened Species and Communities"
 summary: "Globally, biodiversity is declining.
-Australia has a high rate of mammal extinctions with many more speices at risk of extinction.
-At QAEco many researchers are involved in threatened species and community studies to combate this issue, particularly in association with the National Environmental Science Programme (NESP) Threatened Species Hub (2014-2021)."
+Australia has the highest rate of mammal extinctions with many more species at risk of extinction.
+At QAEco we are passionate about conservation.
+We apply the principles of our other research themes to threatened species."
-tags: ["Threatened Species"]
+tags: ["tag1"]
-categories: [""]
+categories: ["cat1"]

 # Optional external URL for project (replaces project detail page).
 external_link: ""